-Here’s a potent strategy that helps us get underway.
+Here’s a potent strategy I developed that helps us proceed.

 Each task should require 5 minutes or less to master.
 For one task, you might go over a technically simple passage and refine your tone.
 For another, you might iron out your timing in the final measures of a piece.

 The tasks could be from the same composition or from unrelated material.
-No matter, work deliberately through each one, staying focused throughout.
-Total time: 15 minutes.
+No matter, work deliberately through each one, staying focused throughout the 15-minute session.

 These tasks could be the length of a phrase or two.
 You might aim to increase the tempo of a passage, memorize two chunks of music, or polish your intonation in a span of measures.

-After a 5-minute break, take up a sixth task that you’ll need about 15 minutes to finish.
+After a 5-minute break, take on a sixth task that you’ll need 15-20 minutes to finish.

-You might pick a thorny section of a piece with a couple of problem spots, tackling each spot individually.
+You might pick a thorny section of a piece with a couple of problem spots, applying problem-solving tactics to master each spot individually.

 Set Fresh Goals

-All told, by making your objectives clear and attainable, you can dissolve creative blocks, build confidence, and grow your artistic powers.
+All told, by making our objectives clear and attainable, we can dissolve creative blocks, build confidence, and steadily grow our artistic powers.